-This is why our firm has adopted an Ethical Charter, which each consultant signs at the beginning of its collaboration with us.
+This is why our firm adopted an Ethical Charter, which each consultant signs at the beginning of his collaboration with us.

-We commit ourselves to the exercise of our profession :
+We are committed in the exercise of our profession :

-- Comply with all the provisions of the Ethical Charter of the European Association of Public Affairs Law Firms (EPACA, available here http://epaca.org/en/code-of-conduct/text-of-code/), Which we adhere to.
+- To comply with all the provisions of the Ethical Charter of the European Association of Public Affairs Law Firms (EPACA, available here http://epaca.org/en/code-of-conduct/text-of-code/), which we adhere to.

-- To refuse to associate us with any reflection, initiative or initiative contrary to the laws and regulations in force, having an illegal character or concerning an illegal activity, or likely to be morally reprehensible.
+- To refuse to associate ourselves with any reflection, effort or initiative contrary to the laws and regulations in force, having an illegal character or concerning an illegal activity, or likely to be morally reprehensible.

 - To intervene only within the framework of a clear mandate, established with the client and approved by him.
 Each mandate recalls the existence of this Ethical Charter.

-- To respect scrupulously the confidentiality of all the information received from our constituents.
+- To respect scrupulously the confidentiality of all the information received from our mandators.

-- That each consultant in our office be free from any national or European political elective office, any employment in a ministerial cabinet, parliamentary assemblies or the territorial, national or European civil service.
+- That each consultant in our office be free from any national or European political elective office, any employment in a ministerial cabinet, parliamentary assemblie or the territorial, national or European civil service.

 - To declare, in the contacts established with the representatives of the public authorities, the interests represented by the firm and which motivate the contact in question.